zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 # At this momonet, if you click button, you will change the state,but the UI will not be update

 Just because you change the value of a varialbe within your component doesn't mean React will notice.

+# useState Data flow

+be aware, when we use updater function to tell React we changed state, React will run the component from start to the end. only one time!
+With useState, React is now listening, we fixate on the state react does its diffing and update the DOM